This blog may contain affiliate links. Read our disclosure policy for more info.

 Private day at Iguazu Falls from Buenos Aires with airfare

-If you’re visiting the falls from Buenos Aires and want all of the details handled for you, then this private tour is a great option.
+If you’re visiting the falls on a day trip from Buenos Aires and want all of the details handled for you, then this private tour is a great option.
 In addition to a guide who’ll show you all of the highlights of the falls, this bundle includes return airfare to Buenos Aires, all transfers, and even admission to the falls.

 3-Day Iguazu Falls trip with airfare from Buenos Aires